Hyperthyroidism in Cats

 "In most instances, diagnosis of this disease is relatively straightforward."

-In most instances, diagnosis of this disease is relatively straightforward.
+Diagnosis of feline hyperthyroidism is generally straightforward.
 The first step is to determine the blood level of one of the thyroid hormones, called total thyroxine (or TT4).
 Usually, the TT4 level is so high that there is no question as to the diagnosis.
 Occasionally, a cat that is suspected of having hyperthyroidism has a TT4 level within the upper range of normal.
 When this occurs, a second test, usually either a Free T4 by Equilibrium Dialysis (FT4 by ED) or a T3Suppression Test is performed.
-If these tests are not diagnostic, a thyroid scan can be performed at a veterinary referral center or the TT4 can be measured again in a few weeks.
+If these tests are not diagnostic, a thyroid scan can be performed at a veterinary referral center, or the TT4 can be measured again in a few weeks.

 How is hyperthyroidism treated?

-Several tests are performed before choosing any form of treatment.
-These tests are needed to evaluate the overall health of the cat and predict the chances for complications with the chosen treatment protocol.
-Such tests include blood tests, urinalysis, chest x-rays, ECG, and blood pressure measurement.
+Before choosing any form of treatment, several tests are performed which may include blood tests, a urinalysis, chest x-rays, an ECG, and blood pressure measurement.
+These tests are needed to evaluate the overall health of the cat and to predict the likelihood of complications with the chosen treatment protocol.
 Cardiac ultrasound or echocardiography may be recommended based on your cat's condition, especially if there is any concern about cardiomyopathy.

-There are three choices for treatment; any one of them could be the best choice in certain situations.
+There are four treatment options; any one of which may be the best choice for a particular patient.
 Many factors must be considered when choosing the best therapy for an individual cat.
-The three treatment options for hyperthyroidism are:
+The four treatment options for hyperthyroidism are:

-2. Surgery.
-Surgical removal of the affected thyroid gland(s) is also very effective.
-Because hyperthyroid cats are usually over eight years of age, there is a degree of risk involved.
+1. Surgery.
+Surgical removal of the affected thyroid gland(s) may be very effective.
+Since hyperthyroid cats are usually over eight years of age, there is a degree of risk involved.
 However, if the cat is otherwise healthy and the initial diagnostic tests and treatment did not reveal any underlying conditions, the risk is minimal.
 If the disease involves both lobes of the thyroid gland, two surgeries may be required, depending on the surgeon's choice of procedures.
 In many cats, only one thyroid lobe is abnormal, so only one surgery is needed.

-If surgery is the treatment method chosen, the anti-thyroid medication methimazole may be prescribed for several weeks prior to the operation.
+If surgery is the chosen treatment method, the anti-thyroid medication methimazole (Tapazole®) may be prescribed for several weeks prior to the operation.
 During that time, the ravenous appetite should subside, the cat will probably gain weight, and the blood pressure and heart rate should normalize.
-Anti-thyroid medication is given to determine if the cat has a secondary medical condition such as kidney or liver disease that has been masked by hyperthyroidism.
+Methimazole is also given ahead of surgery to determine if the cat has a secondary medical condition such as kidney or liver disease that has been masked by hyperthyroidism.
 If your cat successfully undergoes the initial treatment without complication, surgery will be performed.

-3. Oral medication.
-Administration of an oral drug, methimazole (Tapazole®), can control the effects of the overactive thyroid gland.
-Some cats may have reactions to the drug, but that number is small (less than 20%).
-However, the side effects may begin as late as six months after the beginning of treatment and can include vomiting, lethargy, anorexia, fever, liver damage, anemia and a decrease of white blood cells in the blood (agranulocytosis) may occur.
-In some cases, a decrease in blood platelets (thrombocytopenia) also may occur.
+2. Oral medication.
+Life-long administration of methimazole can control the effects of an overactive thyroid gland.
+It takes several weeks for methimazole to restore thyroid hormone levels to normal.
+Some cats develop side effects to methimazole, which may include vomiting, lethargy, anorexia, fever, liver damage, anemia and a decrease of white blood cells in the blood.
+In some cases, a decrease in blood platelets (thrombocytopenia) may also occur.
 Since platelets are important for the clotting of blood, thrombocytopenia may lead to problems with excessive bleeding.
-Because of the risk of these rare but serious side effects, your cat will need to be closely monitored by simple having blood tests performed every three to six months when using this drug.
+Because of these rare but serious side effect risks, your cat will need to be closely monitored by having simple blood tests performed every three to six months when using this drug.

 Will my cat be cured with treatment?